LispCookbook/cl-cookbook/emacs-ide.md

 Other bindings which may be useful:

 - **C-c C-d f**  describes a function
-- **C-c C-d h**  looks up the symbol documentation in CLHS by opening the web browser.
+- **C-c C-d h**  looks up the symbol documentation in Common Lisp Hyper Spec (CLHS) by opening the web browser.
 But it works only on symbols, so there are two more bindings:
 - **C-c C-d #** for reader macros
 - **C-c C-d ~**  for format directives